Secure Space & Physical Access

 Defining the Secure Space

 A Secure Space is any area housing critical OT infrastructure, such as the Bridge, ECR, or dedicated Server Rooms.
-Access must be controlled and logged.
+To satisfy a class surveyor, the ETO must prove that these areas are not just “off-limits” by policy, but secured by physical barriers.

 Administrative Controls

-- Access Logs: Maintain a logbook for visitors (vendors/contractors) entering the Server Room or ECR.
+- Access Logs: Maintain a logbook for visitors (vendors/contractors) entering the Server Room.

-- Key Management: Keys to OT cabinets must be kept in a secure locker, not left in the cabinet door.
+- Key Management: Keys to OT cabinets must be kept in a secure locker, never left in the cabinet door.

 Technical Controls